brymck/with-environment/README.md

 </dependency>
 ```

-And use it as so in Java:
+And use it as s o in Java:

 ```java
 Map<String, String> overrides = new HashMap();